gbif/vocabulary/vocabulary-importer/README.md

 * *--importHiddenLabelsOnly, -hlo*

-    Flag to indicate the import of only hidden labels to exising concepts
+    Flag to indicate the import of only hidden labels to exising concepts.
+When this option is used the concepts path and the vocabulary label are not required.

 For example: